 As for the luxurious options, I have to say that Ted Baker Herringbone won me over with the bird lining.
 It is innovative and really pleasing on the eyes.
 The leather details on the handles really give it a luxurious look, and the double spinner wheels and TSA lock ensure its superb performance.
 In addition to that, this is a large hardside suitcase, but incredibly lightweight at the same time.
 If being unique is your thing, then this is the perfect option for you.

 Head on over to Amazon to get a great deal on any one of these hardside suitcases!

-Below are some of the most frequent questions we get on hardside luggage.
+Below are some of the most frequent questions we get on hardside cases.

 There is no simple answer to this because so many brands produce hardside suitcases.
 For us, the best hardside brands include the likes of Samsonite, Delsey, American Tourister, Travel Pro and even the more expensive ones like Rimowa and Tumi.